jsosulski/umm_demo/README.md

 ## Setup

-:warning: If you want to actually run the example notebook, you need to replace the file `umm_demo/classification/umm.py` with the version you obtained from above.
+:warning: If you want to re-run the example notebook, you need to replace the mockup file `umm_demo/classification/umm.py` with the version of umm.py that you have obtained following the above description.

 Create and activate a virtual environment using: